-If you are still unhappy after talking to your centre, please email us (in English) at email@example.com to explain your problem.
-We will talk to you and your centre and try to find a solution that everyone is happy with.
-This process (called mediation) is usually successful.
+If you are still unhappy after talking to your centre, you can email English UK and explain your problem.
+We will talk to you and your English language centre to try to find a solution that everyone is happy with.
+Most complaints are solved at this stage.

 If you are not studying English at an English UK member centre, you cannot use this complaints system.
 You will have to ask what to do at your school, college or university.

 In very rare cases, you may be studying on an English course at an English UK member centre which is not accredited.
 If so, you will not be able to use this complaints system.

 We usually only act on complaints from individual students.

 We can take complaints from agents if a booked group has experienced a problem, but we have the right to ask for complaints from individual students instead.
 This might be because the complaints of the group are too varied to be treated as one issue.